Hidden Dynamics of Massive Activations in Transformer Training

 \section{Introduction}

-Transformers have become the dominant architecture for large-scale language models, in no small part due to their powerful decoder-only implementations for generative tasks \cite{brown2020language, biderman2023pythiasuiteanalyzinglarge}.
-A decoder-only transformer consists of a stack of blocks, with self-attention and feed-forward components, as well as residual connections and normalization operations.
-Each transformer layer processes a $d$-dimensional hidden state (the "residual stream"), applying self-attention and feed-forward operations, with residual connections and normalization to support stable, deep information flow \cite{zhang2023dive}.
-Self-attention contextualizes each token’s representation, while feed-forward networks apply position-wise transformations—together, these build complex, high-dimensional features that are crucial for model predictions.
-An interesting phenomenon in these models is the emergence of massive activations.
-These are individual neuron activations in transformer architectures \cite{vaswani2017attention} that dramatically exceed typical magnitudes within their layer—often by factors of 1,000 to 10,000 times the median activation value \cite{Sun:massiveactivations:2024}.
+Transformers have become the dominant architecture for large-scale language models, particularly through decoder-only designs for generative tasks \cite{brown2020language, biderman2023pythiasuiteanalyzinglarge}.
+A decoder-only transformer comprises a stack of layers that update a $d$-dimensional hidden state (the ``residual stream'') via self-attention and feed-forward sublayers, coupled with residual connections and normalization for stable information flow \cite{zhang2023dive}.
+Self-attention contextualizes token representations, while feed-forward networks apply position-wise transformations that build the high-dimensional features used for prediction.

-Unlike normal activations that vary with input content, these extreme values remain essentially constant across different inputs and act as implicit bias terms that concentrate self-attention onto particular tokens.
-These activations have significant practical implications for quantization \cite{nrusimha2024activation_regularization,dettmers2022llmint8}, inference optimization \cite{dettmers2022llmint8,ma2024activationsmattertrainingfreemethods,szatkowski_exploiting_2024}, and training stability \cite{narang2024deepseek_v3}.
-Previous work has demonstrated that removing massive activations can lead to model failure, while setting massive activations to their mean values preserves model functionality \cite{Sun:massiveactivations:2024}, and augmenting certain high impact activations can encourage Chain-of-Thought (CoT) reasoning capabilities without the use of Reinforcement Learning \cite{zhao2025activation}.
-In \cite{an2025systematic,he2024understanding}, authors perform an extensive root cause analysis to trace the origin of MAs to particular architecture components.
-However, fundamental questions about their emergence during training remain unanswered.
+A notable phenomenon in these models is the emergence of \emph{massive activations}: individual neuron activations that exceed typical magnitudes within a layer by factors of $10^3$--$10^4$ \cite{vaswani2017attention, Sun:massiveactivations:2024}.
+Whereas activations are generally content-dependent, these extreme values can remain nearly constant across inputs and act as implicit bias terms that steer attention toward particular tokens.
+Massive activations have practical consequences for quantization \cite{nrusimha2024activation_regularization,dettmers2022llmint8}, inference optimization \cite{dettmers2022llmint8,ma2024activationsmattertrainingfreemethods,szatkowski_exploiting_2024, yu2025superweightlargelanguage}, and training stability \cite{narang2024deepseek_v3}.
+Prior work shows that removing them can cause model failure, while replacing them with mean values can preserve functionality \cite{Sun:massiveactivations:2024}, and selectively amplifying high-impact activations can promote Chain-of-Thought reasoning without reinforcement learning \cite{zhao2025activation}.
+Recent analyses further trace their roots to specific architectural components \cite{an2025systematic,he2024understanding}, but key questions about their emergence during training remain open.